jim-plus/llm-abliteration/README.md

 ### Use your own prompts

 You can use your own prompts to abliterate your model.
-Supported file formats are `.txt`, `.parquet` and `.json`.
+Supported file formats are `.txt`, `.parquet`, `.json`, and `.jsonl`.
 Detailed formats are listed below:

 - `.txt`: Each line of the file is a prompt
 - `.parquet`: A parquet file with column `text`
-- `.json`: A json file with list of strings
+- `.json`: A JSON file with list of strings
+- `.jsonl`: A JSON Lines file with a list of strings

 Then load your own prompts using `--data-harmful` and `--data-harmless` arguments: